 Assam state is one of the ‘seven sisters’ of Northeast India, located along the Brahmaputra valley.
-If the Guhawati, its capital offers few attractions, the surroundings in contrast, with its tropical forests – the last habitat of the one horned rhinoceros – its tea plantations and Majuli island with its dancing monks, will seduce the traveler seeking for both culture and wild landscapes.
+If its capital offers few attractions, the surroundings in contrast, with its tropical forests – the last habitat of the one horned rhinoceros – its tea plantations and Majuli island with its dancing monks, will seduce the traveler seeking for both culture and wild landscapes.

 The city of Guwahati is located on the banks of the Brahmaputra River.
 It has an international airport that makes it easy to reach the neighbour state of Meghalaya.
 The city itself has no charm but the very revered temple of Kamakhya is worth the detour.

 Located on the Nilachal Hill in the western part of the city, the Kamakhya Temple is dedicated to the Mother Goddess Kamakhya.
 It is one of the four most important Shakti Peeth and therefore one of the highest pilgrimage sites in India.
 This is the place where, according to the sacred texts of Kalika Purana, the yoni or vagina of Sati fell. => Read the full story of the Shakti Peeth